awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `custom_ami`<a name="custom-ami-section"></a>

-Specifies the ID of a custom AMI to use instead of the default [published AMIs](https://github.com/aws/aws-parallelcluster/blob/master/amis.txt)\.
+Specifies the ID of a custom AMI to use for the master and compute nodes instead of the default [published AMIs](https://github.com/aws/aws-parallelcluster/blob/v2.6.1/amis.txt)\.

 The default value is `NONE`\.